MicrosoftDocs/architecture-center/docs/example-scenario/banking/banking-system-cloud-transformation.md

   * There's a smooth application migration from ARO to AKS.

-  * The Node Autoscaling feature wasn't available on Red Hat OpenShift version 3.11, which was the version used during the engagement.
-As such, the CSE team carried out node autoscaling testing scenarios through Azure Kubernetes Service (AKS).
+  * The node autoscaling feature wasn't available on Red Hat OpenShift version 3.11, which was the version used during the engagement.
+As such, the CSE team carried out node autoscaling testing scenarios through AKS.

   * A product's end-of-life may require creative customizations.
 A preparation phase plays an important role when the team delivers a successful solution.